The Berkshire Agricultural Ventures’ team is a small, unique combination of experts, heavily involved in the farming and food business world.

 If you’re interested in learning how BAV can assist you, please call our office at 413-645-3594 to talk directly with a staff person or Contact Us and we’ll be in touch.

-Glenn Bergman, Interim Managing Director
+Glenn Bergman, Interim Executive Director

 Glenn’s work in the food industry started in the kitchen.
 As a chef in the 1980s, he was first faced with the challenge of how to purchase local food directly from farmers.
 Most recently he ran the notable Philadelphia area food bank, Philabundance, for five years.
 During this time he expanded their culinary job training program with a $12 million capital campaign oriented toward building a community kitchen that provides meals to those in need.